jsor/carty/README.md

 -----------------------------

 Carty makes use of ES5 and ES6 features but doesn't ship itself with any polyfills.
-Use the following list to include polyfills for browsers and/or node versions.
+Make sure to include polyfills if your targeted environments don't support the required features.

 ### ES5